noseka1/openshift-auto-upi/README.md

 * Automated download of CoreOS images from Red Hat sites and upload onto the target platform
 * Automated bare metal installation, control of remote machines using BMC
 * Adding nodes to the existing cluster is supported and documented
-* `openshift-auto-upi` won't touch the existing nodes.
+* `openshift-auto-upi` won't touch the existing cluster nodes.
 It doesn't even trust the Ansible modules to not modify the existing nodes.
 Instead, it skips existing nodes altogether for maximum safety.

 > *openshift-auto-upi* is great for situations where the official IPI installation method is not flexible enough and on the other hand the UPI installation is too tedious.